mike111-droid/WireGuardHSM-linux/README.md

 $ git clone https://github.com/mike111-droid/WireguardHSM-linux
 $ cd WireguardHSM-linux
 $ bash setup
+$ sudo ./start
 ```

-*setup* starts a script that lets you input the necessary settings or that automatically set them. **
+*setup* starts a script that lets you input the necessary settings or that automatically set them. *recompile* allows to recompile with the current settings.
 ## Functionality